 In addition PIRC discloses the nature of UK company engagement it has had in the individual proxy research report for clients.
-PIRC seeks to maintain a flexible response to company engagement, baring in mind its first loyalty to its clients.
+PIRC seeks to maintain a flexible response to company engagement, bearing in mind its firstloyalty to its clients.
+PIRC engages solely with issuers and based on own voting guidelines, which are agreed upon with clients and shared with issuers.
+We do not engage with solicitors or other consultants.
+Also, researchers do not have access to clients, in order to maintain independence of research.
+Engagement excluding that related to reports and research is performed by two different teams to ensure independence.